ngrayluna/docodile-to-pdf/README.md

 ## How it works
 At a high level, the scripts in this repo complete the following:

-1. Remove markdown that breaks `docs-to-pdf`
+1. Create a local copy of the W&B Docs
-2. Create a local copy of the W&B Docs
+2. Install Docusaurus React App
-3. Install Docusaurus React App
+3. Use a local host on port `3000` as the staging area where `docs-to-pdf` grabs the docs from and generates PDFs
-4. Use a local host on port `3000` as the staging area where `docs-to-pdf` grabs the docs from and generates PDFs.
-You can change the port number by updating `PORT` in `make_pdf.sh`
+4. Remove markdown that breaks `docs-to-pdf`
-3. Generates PDF
+5. Generates PDF

 For the second to last point, this means that, if you click on a URL within the PDF, it will redirect you to a path that starts with `http://localhost:3000/`.
 In other words, you will not be redirected to a public website.
 This is done on purpose since the primary users of the W&B docs PDF do not have internet restrictions.